Flat-band thermodynamics reveals enhanced performance across Otto, Carnot, and Stirling cycles: Results

 \subsection{Performance analysis with varying compression ratio}

 Fig.~\ref{fig9} demonstrates the compression ratio ($r_c$) dependence of QOC performance across different graphene systems under the general adiabatic condition.
-In the heat engine mode (Fig.~\ref{fig9}(a),(b)), MATBG exhibits higher efficiency across the full range of compression ratios \(r_c\) compared to other graphene systems.
+In the heat engine phase (Fig.~\ref{fig9}(a),(b)), MATBG exhibits higher efficiency across the full range of compression ratios \(r_c\) compared to other graphene systems.
 However, the operational window in \(r_c\) for which MATBG functions as a heat engine is narrower.
 All systems approach Carnot efficiency as the compression ratio \(r_c\) increases; however, the work output vanishes in this limit.
 Fig~\ref{fig9}(c),(d) shows the performance of different graphene systems operating as refrigerators.
 All systems attain the Carnot COP (\(\text{COP}_\text{c}\)) at a lower value of \(r_c\) within the refrigeration regime, after which the COP decreases with increasing \(r_c\).
 MATBG exhibits a lower COP than other graphene systems at higher compression ratios \(r_c\); however, it remains within the refrigeration regime over a wider range of \(r_c\) values.
 The cold pump regime (Fig.~\ref{fig9}(e),(f)) shows MATBG underperforming again in COP despite its increasing trend with $r_c$.

 Fig. \ref{fig10} illustrates the dependence of performance on the compression ratio \(r_c\) for the QOC under the strict adiabatic condition.
 Monolayer and bilayer graphene maintain identical performance to that of the general case.
-For TBG in heat engine mode, (Fig.~\ref{fig10}(a),(b)) efficiency initially increases with $r_c$ until reaching a sharp maximum, then decreasing rapidly.
-In the refrigeration mode (Fig.~\ref{fig10}(c)(d)), TBG exhibits an increase in COP to a maximum value, followed by a steady decrease as \(r_c\) is increased.
-The peak attained for efficiency in the heat engine mode and COP in the refrigeration mode is the largest for MATBG compared to other non-magic angle configurations and is attained at a lower \(r_c\) value.
-The cold pump mode (Fig.~\ref{fig10}(e),(f)) shows behavior similar to the general adiabatic case for all systems, with MATBG again displaying the lowest COP values.
-Strict adiabatic QOC also indicates the presence of a Joule pump mode where the system redistributes the work applied to it as heat to the external reservoirs.
+For TBG systems in heat engine phase, (Fig.~\ref{fig10}(a),(b)) efficiency initially increases with $r_c$ until reaching a sharp maximum, then decreasing rapidly.
+In the refrigeration phase (Fig.~\ref{fig10}(c)(d)), TBG systems exhibit an increase in COP to a maximum value, followed by a steady decrease as \(r_c\) is increased.
+The peak attained for efficiency in the heat engine phase and COP in the refrigeration phase is the largest for MATBG compared to other non-magic angle configurations and is attained at a lower \(r_c\) value.
+The cold pump regime (Fig.~\ref{fig10}(e),(f)) shows behavior similar to the general adiabatic case for all systems, with MATBG again displaying the lowest COP values.
+Strict adiabatic QOC also indicates the presence of a Joule pump phase where the system redistributes the work applied to it as heat to the external reservoirs.

 One should note that as \( r_c \rightarrow 1 \), from Eqs.~(\ref{eq:otto heat1}),(\ref{eq:otto heat2}), we have \( Q_{\text{cold}}^{\text{gen}} = Q_{\text{cold}}^{\text{str}} \), \( Q_{\text{hot}}^{\text{gen}} = Q_{\text{hot}}^{\text{str}} \), and \( Q_{\text{cold}}^{\text{gen}} = -Q_{\text{hot}}^{\text{gen}} \).
 This implies that \( \text{W}^{\text{gen}} = \text{W}^{\text{str}} = 0 \), leading to \( \text{COP} \rightarrow \infty \) and \( \eta \rightarrow 0 \) \citep{lucio2025innovative}.
 Systems with larger twist angles ($\theta \approx 3^\circ$) converge toward monolayer graphene behavior.